 Faculty: In the 2021-2022 school year, AISL has 136 total staff including 62 teachers.
 All teachers hold a teaching certificate/credential from their countries of origin.

-Enrollment: At the beginning of the 2020-2021 school year, enrollment was 505 students.
+Enrollment: At the beginning of the 2021-2022 school year, enrollment was 447 students.

-Finances: In the 2020-2021 school year, about 95% of the school’s income derives from tuition fees.
+Finances: Finances: In the 2021-2022 school year, about 95% of the school’s income derives from tuition fees.
 Annual tuition is as follows: PS and PK: $17,638; K-grade 5: $21,022; grades 6-8: $27,232; and grades 9-12: $31,228.
-The school also charges a capital improvement fee of $3,182 for all students and an application fee of $700 and a registration fee of $13,998 for first time students.
-The school changes an additional special assessment levy of $10,181 (IOC and US Consulate) and ELL/LS of $6,719 (as determined by AISL Admissions Committee).
+The school also charges a capital improvement fee of $1600 for all students, an application fee of $700 and a registration fee of $13,998 for first time students.
+The school changes an additional special assessment levy of $10,181 (IOC and US Consulate).
 All fees quoted in U.S. dollars.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-the-minute information.
 Information and statistics are current as of September 2021 and are provided by the school.